Recently, I was in a quandary and could only escape it with a much-needed mindset and attitude change.

 That did it, darlings.
 The other feuding members realized that the fourth member made a significant deduction; that it was unfair to make the other members of the family unhappy over the problems of the four.

-They loved their family, so it was time to resolve their differences for all concerned.
+They loved their family, so it was time for an attitude change and to resolve their differences for all concerned.

 Here is another example of A SHIFT.